-The Company follows Accounting Standards Codification ("ASC") 820-10, Fair Value Measurements and Disclosures ("ASC 820-10"), issued by the Financial Accounting Standards Board ("FASB") with respect to fair value reporting for financial assets and liabilities.
+The Company follows Accounting Standards Codification ("ASC") 820-10, Fair Value Measurements and Disclosures ("ASC 820-10"), issued by the Financial Accounting Standards Board ("FASB") with respect to fair value reporting for financial and non-financial assets and liabilities.
 The carrying amounts of the Company's current financial assets and current financial liabilities are considered to be representative of their respective fair values because of the short-term nature of those instruments.
 Financial assets measured at fair value on a recurring basis include cash equivalents and marketable securities.
-None of the Company's non-financial assets or liabilities are recorded at fair value on a non-recurring basis.